 The scientific references in this article (marked by 1, 2, 3, etc.) are clickable links to peer-reviewed research material on the subject being discussed.

-Most people would probably concede that purchasing organic products would be a great idea if they could afford it.
-But the U.S. Department of Agriculture has found that the price differences can be extreme, ranging from 7% for spinach to 82% for eggs.
+Not all organic options are budget busters, though.
+The U.S. Department of Agriculture has found that the price differences can be extreme, ranging from 7% for spinach to 82% for eggs.

 Here’s a deeper dive into organic coffee – and the best organic coffee brands to look for.